AgoraIO-Community/CallAPI/iOS/README.md

    // To ensure that both RTM and RTC Tokens are valid simultaneously, it is recommended to update both tokens at the same time.
    ```
 ## 6. API Reference
-Please refer to the [link](./CallAPI/Classes/CallApiProtocol.swift) to review CallAPI.
+- Refer to the [link](./CallAPI/Classes/CallApiProtocol.swift) to review the API for CallAPI.
-Please refer to the [link](./CallAPI/Classes/SignalClient/ISignalClient.swift) to review SignalClient.
+- Refer to the [link](./CallAPI/Classes/SignalClient/ISignalClient.swift) to review the API for SignalClient.

 ## 7. Implementation Principles